hanwenzhang123/fullstack-note/03-note/README.md

 - convert HTML files on the server into a fully rendered HTML page for the client.
 - When a user makes a request to a webpage, the server prepares an HTML page by fetching user-specific data and sends it to the user’s machine over the internet.
 The browser then construes the content and displays the page.

-#### What is Micro-service Architecture?
+#### What is Micro-services Architecture?
-- focus on building individual services that do one thing and one thing well
+- building many individual different services that each do a single task and do one thing well
 - splits large applications into much smaller pieces that exist independently of each other.
+- like one server for chat server, one for caching, one do node.js only, one do Golang for concurrent task, one for message board
 - a flexible and efficient approach to designing software systems that are made up of small independent services that each have a specific and well-defined purpose.
 - consider => what goes into building, deploying, and updating an enterprise application => and break that work into more manageable, efficient batches.

+#### What is Docker?
+- Docker scales (structures) your apps very easily, comes with a whole set of tools for deploying across many clusters you can take your instances each micro-services that you have in each container (it contains your app in a certain space), and then allocate many machines to them.
+- You can specify how many of the resources of each machine you want, specify rules about how they should scale, what should happen if they crash, make everything scalable

 #### Object Oriented Programming vs Functional Programming
 Functional Programming